MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/mbb-device-config-init.md

 ## Parameters

 *Config* [out]
-A pointer to the client driver allocated MBB_DEVICe_CONFIG structure.
+A pointer to the client driver allocated MBB_DEVICE_CONFIG structure.

 *SendMbimFragment* [in]
 A pointer to the client driver's implementation of [*EVT_MBB_DEVICE_SEND_MBIM_FRAGMENT*](evt-mbb-device-send-mbim-framgment.md) callback function.